kenanhancer/Uni/README.md

-##How To Install It?
-Project name is updated.
+##Project name is updated.
 So, you can reach from `https://github.com/kenanhancer/Uni.ORM`